Arejula11/are.dev/src/content/posts/captcha.md

 Each time the form is submitted, the reCAPTCHA token will be generated and sent to the server for validation.
 If the token is valid, the form will be processed as usual.
 If the token is invalid or the score is too low, an error message will be displayed.
 The message with the captcha result will look like this:
 ![recaptcha result](/assets/recaptcha/captcha_result.png)

+## Conclusion

+Securing forms doesn't have to mean frustrating your users.
+With reCAPTCHA v3, you can seamlessly add a powerful layer of protection to your Astro site without compromising the experience.

+You now have a fully functional example of how to:
+- Create a form in Astro
+- Add reCAPTCHA v3 to it
+- Verify submissions server-side

+This approach helps prevent spam and bot attacks with minimal effort and no UX disruption.
+From here, you can expand your implementation with:
+- Score-based rate limiting
+- Logging suspicious activity
+- Using reCAPTCHA actions to differentiate between multiple types of interactions

+If you want to keep your forms clean and your users happy, reCAPTCHA v3 is a great tool in your toolkit.
+Feel free to reach out if you have any questions or need further assistance.
+Happy coding!